-Projecting Sign: A sign attached to a structure wall and extending outward from the wall more than twelve inches (12").
+Projecting Sign: A sign attached to a structure wall and extending outward from the wall more than twelve inches (18").
+This may include either a blade or hanging sign.

 Sign: Any fabricated sign or outdoor display structure consisting of any letter, figure, character, mark, point, plane, marquee sign, design, poster, pictorial, picture, stroke, stripe, line, trademark, reading matter or illuminating device, which is constructed, attached, erected, fastened or manufactured in any manner so that the same shall be used for the attraction of the public to any place, subject, person, firm, corporation, public performance, article, machine or merchandise, and displayed in any manner out of doors for recognized advertising purposes.